 What is an omphalocele?

-An omphalocele is a congenital (present at birth) abnormality in which the organs of the abdomen stick out through an opening in muscles in the area of the umbilical cord.
+An omphalocele (uhm-FA-lo-seal), also known as exomphalos, is a congenital (present at birth) abnormality in which the organs of the abdomen stick out through an opening in muscles in the area of the umbilical cord.
 These organs are covered by a transparent membrane called the peritoneum.

 The omphalocele may be small, with only a portion of the intestine sticking out of the abdominal cavity, or large, with most of the abdominal organs (including intestine, liver, and spleen) outside.
+Healthcare providers refer to such cases as giant omphaloceles.
 More than two-thirds of babies with omphalocele have abnormalities of other organs or body parts, most commonly the spine, digestive system, heart, urinary system, and limbs.

 Babies born with an omphalocele frequently have other complications including: